Mspaith/Pixel-Art-Maker-project-/README.md

 Writing nested loops and using loop variables
 How Does This Help My Career?
 Interacting with the DOM — the structure of a web page — is one of the most fundamental skills for a front-end web developer.
 Mastering event listeners is essential to creating user interfaces — and to quite a few other things.

+# Submission Instructions
+Before completing Make sure your code follows our style guidelines:

+CSS Style Guide
+HTML Style Guide
+JavaScript Style Guide
+Git Style Guide
+Create a new repository on GitHub and push your code up to it, making sure to push your master branch.
+Then, connect your GitHub account and select your Pixel Art Maker project's repository.